SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/how-i-prospected-my-girlfriend.md

   to do my job properly I needed to change my name, Rishi was very difficult to pronounce in the midwest.
 But Ricky just rolled right off the tongue.
 Anyway, at that time all I did was exercise, perform stand-up, sell powerlistings and constantly swipe right on Tinder.
+Neither Ricky nor Rishi knew how to prospect properly.
 Just to clarify before I am labeled misogynist, I would like the record to show I only swiped right on every girl because I am an equal opportunist (not thirsty).
 Unfortunately, they did not share my views, they on the other hand were very picky.
 It seemed almost very aggressive, like there is a conspiracy against me.
 publishDate: 'Jan 19, 2019'
 coverImage: /img/ezgif.com-optimize.gif
 authorProfile: >-